khanhhado1208/OOP-Template-For-NODES-ROS2/README.md

 C++ nodes using rclcpp.

 ## Prerequisites
-ROS 2 Installation: ROS 2 (Foxy) is installed on Ubuntu 24.04 distribution.
+ROS 2 Installation: ROS 2 (Jazzy) is installed on Ubuntu 24.04 distribution.
 Development Tools: Necessary build tools like colcon for building the packages.

 ## Installation